Phase II funding for the Integrating Finance and Biodiversity Programme was announced in March 2024.

 Flagship 1: Financing Green Sector Transitions

-This Flagship addresses the need to restore nature in the UK's agriculture sector, which accounts for over 70% of landcover.
-In collaboration with major players - the agri-food sector, investors, and civil society - it will develop financial tools and policies.
-These will be implemented at real-world sites in England and Northern Ireland to assess their impact on biodiversity.
-The research will also analyse the impact on habitats of international supply chains, such as tea and rubber imports.
-The goal is to create financial instruments and reporting mechanisms that benefit investors, land-users, nature, and society, while addressing the impacts of global agri-food chains on biodiversity.
+This Flagship addresses the need to address the negative biodiversity impacts derived from the UK's agricultural land-use sector, which accounts for over 70% of landcover.
+In collaboration with stakeholders - the agri-food sector, investors, and civil society - it will test a range of financial instruments, partnership models and policy scenarios within real-world settings, i.e. existing sites within England and Northern Ireland, to assess their impact and applicability.
+The goal is to create and implement "win-win-win" nature restoration scenarios that will benefit investors, land-users, nature, and civil society.
+The research will also analyse the impact on habitats of international supply chains, such as tea and rubber imports as well as develop advanced sensor technologies and AI for monitoring and verification of biodiversity net gain in the agri-food sector.

 Flagship Leader: Professor Paul Brereton